Ladvien/ladvien.github.io/_drafts/2019-01-24-deep-learning-natural-language-processing-toxic-comment-detector-service.md

 ```
 What's going on?
 Well, it's an extension of code I've detailed in earlier parts of this series.
 However, there are a couple of new pieces.

-First, we are connecting to our MongoDB containing the contextual word-embeddings.
-This database will be used to look up words which are sent to our service endpoint.
+First, we are connecting to our MongoDB databse containing the contextual word-embeddings.
+This database is used to look up words which are sent to our service endpoint.

 Speaking of endpoints, the only route in this server is a `POST` service.
 It takes one argument: `sequence`.
 The sequence is the text the consumer would like to have analyzed for toxic content.
 The endpoint calls the `prediction_from_sequence()`.
 Inside the function, the word indexes are pulled from the `word_embeddings` database.
-After, newly converted sequence is padding to the needed `100` dimensions.
+After, newly converted sequence is padded to the needed `100` dimensions.
 Then, this sequence is passed to our CNN, which makes the prediction.
 Lastly, the prediction is converted to JSON and returned to the user.
-Simples!

 Before we go much further, let's test the script to make sure it actually works.
 Still in the `flask_app`  directory type:
 ```